-Genotype predicts treatment related mortality (TRM) in African-American and Asian pediatric AML patientsDecember 9th, 2012 in Cancer /
+Genotype predicts treatment related mortality (TRM) in African-American and Asian pediatric AML patientsDecember 9, 2012 in Medicine & Health / Cancer

 New research suggests that the presence of a specific genetic marker, known as WT1 SNP rs16754, may be associated with reduced toxicity from chemotherapy in African-American and Asian children with acute myeloid leukemia (AML).